Contrasting China Green Agriculture (CGA) & Its Rivals

-China Green Agriculture (NYSE: CGA) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its competitors?
-We will compare China Green Agriculture to related companies based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+China Green Agriculture (NYSE: CGA) is one of 25 publicly-traded companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its competitors?
+We will compare China Green Agriculture to similar companies based on the strength of its analyst recommendations, valuation, dividends, risk, institutional ownership, profitability and earnings.

 Analyst Recommendations

-This is a summary of current ratings for China Green Agriculture and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for China Green Agriculture and its competitors, as reported by MarketBeat.com.

 |Sell Ratings